jumpinjackie/mapguide-maestro/Docs/userguide/localpreview.md

  * On the Maestro Start Menu folder if you installed Maestro via the windows installer.
  * In the Feature Source editor under the **Other Options** panel.

-Once again like **MgCooker**, this tool requires you to login on startup.
+This tool requires you to login on startup.
 Once logged in select the feature source to be previewed.
 Once the feature source is selected, the left pane will be populated with all feature schemas found and their Feature Classes (and their properties)